-- 1. Prescription from the prescribing physician for the electric breast pump; - 2.
-Education/training on breastfeeding with the prescribing physician, licensed breastfeeding practitioner or healthcare professional; - 3.
-Louisiana Medicaid has not purchased a breast pump within the past three years for the same delivery; and - 4.
-Completed Fillable Electric Breast Pump Request Form signed by the prescribing physician and the mother or their authorized representative.
+- 3. Louisiana Medicaid has not purchased a breast pump within the past three years for the same delivery; and - 4.
+Completed Electric Breast Pump Request Form (located on www.lamedicaid.com and Appendix I of this manual) signed by the mother or her authorized representative.